-The members of the Compensation and Stock Option Committee throughout the fiscal year ended December 31, 2006 were Daniel S. Wood (chairman), John E. McConnaughy, Jr. and William B. Roberts.
+The members of the Compensation and Stock Option Committee throughout the fiscal year ended December 31, 2007 were Daniel S. Wood (chairman), William B. Roberts, John E. McConnaughy (through May 10, 2007) and Gregory S. Washer (from July 2007).
 This Committee makes determinations as to general levels of compensation for all employees of the Company and the annual salary of each of the executive officers of the Company, and administers the Company's compensation plans.
-Those plans include the Company's 1997 Long-Term Stock Incentive Plan, the Executive Management Bonus Plan, and the CPS 2006 Long-Term Equity Incentive Plan.
+Those plans include the Company's 1997 Long-Term Incentive Plan, the Executive Management Bonus Plan, and the CPS 2006 Long-Term Equity Incentive Plan.
 None of the members of the committee is or has been an officer or employee of the Company or any of its subsidiaries.
 None of our executive officers has served as a member of the board of directors or compensation committee of any entity for which a member of our board of directors or Compensation and Stock Option Committee served as an executive officer.